lerna-ai/lerna-sdk/USAGE.md

 > }
 > ```
 >
-> In case you operate without the foreground service, you can add this line in the place that you want to stop the Library.
+> In case your app does not use the foreground service, you can add this line in the place that you want to stop the Library.
 For example, in order to stop the Library when another activity comes into the foreground, add the respective line inside the `onPause()` method of the activity.
 >
 > ```bash
 > override fun onPause() {